 Many potential problems can occur when growing cannabis.
 There are a handful of problems that have very definite symptoms, but since these symptoms can be the result of multiple issues, it is difficult to tell the correct source of that problem.
 This can make it a bit challenging for an accurate diagnosis.
 Iron deficiency in cannabis plants is one of those problems.
 But fortunately, it is easy to fix once diagnosed.
 This article will not only help you correctly identify if your plant is deficient in iron but will also provide you with treatment methods that are guaranteed to work.

-Role of Iron
+Role of Iron in Cannabis Plants

 Iron is a micronutrient that is needed for many vital plant functions like respiration and photosynthesis.
 It is also essential for chlorophyll formation which gives plants their green color.
 Since iron plays a role in critical plant functions, a deficiency of iron can affect the overall health of the plant.

-Signs of Iron Deficiency in Cannabis Plants
+Symptoms of Iron Deficiency in Cannabis Plants

 Iron deficiency is very easy to mix up with other nutrient deficiencies.
 The primary reason is that the main symptom of this issue is chlorosis, which is yellowing of leaves.
 Since iron is required for the formation of chlorophyll, when the plant is deficient, the leaves start yellowing.
 But in this case, the newer leaves start yellowing first, unlike nitrogen deficiency where older leaves start yellowing first.
 Therefore, look for symptoms at the top of the canopy.